symfony/symfony/UPGRADE-4.0.md

 Yaml
 ----

+ * Omitting the key of a mapping is not supported anymore and throws a `ParseException`.

  * Mappings with a colon (`:`) that is not followed by a whitespace are not supported anymore and lead to a `ParseException`(e.g. `foo:bar` must be `foo: bar`).